Corridor Explorer

 - Regulatory navigation

-Chinese mobile device manufacturers have established distribution across East Africa.
-The corridor supports both finished goods and assembly opportunities as local content requirements increase across the EAC bloc.
+Chinese mobile device manufacturers have established distribution across African markets.
+The corridor supports both finished goods and assembly opportunities as local content requirements increase across the continent.

 Engagement types